 WellNet program and study design

-Patients were recruited between December 2016 and October 2017 using convenience sampling technique.
-We used a before-and-after case-series study design to evaluate the outcome of WellNet program in improving self-management outcomes among primary care patients enrolled in six general practices in Northern Sydney, Australia.
+Patients were recruited between December 2016 and October 2017 using a targeted convenience sampling technique.
+Targeted convenience sampling is a commonly used non-probability sampling in clinical research where members of the target population that meet certain practical eligibility criteria are included for the purpose of the study .
+We used a before-and-after case-series study design to evaluate the outcome of WellNet program in improving patient activation levels among primary care patients enrolled in six general practices in Northern Sydney, Australia.
 A written informed consent was obtained from the participants who enrolled in the 12-month study.
 A detailed description of the program design and evaluation are reported elsewhere .

 The 12-month WellNet program is designed to integrate GPs with specially trained chronic disease management (CDM) Care Coordinators (CC) within each of the six participating GP practices .
-On entry to the program, the team of GPs and CCs coordinate with patients in undertaking a range of validated general and disease-specific risk assessments to determine the patient’s baseline health status and wellbeing.
+On entry to the program, the team of GPs and CCs coordinate with patients in undertaking a range of validated general and disease-specific risk assessments to determine patient’s baseline health status and wellbeing.
 The information gathered from these assessments is then used to formulate an individualised CDM plan in consultation with the patient.
 Included in the care plan are patient driven health goals; modifying and training core skills to self-manage symptoms and medications; improving diet and physical activity; and reducing smoking and alcohol consumption .
 The care plan includes, and is shared with, all relevant members of the care team.
 Ongoing support to increase knowledge, understanding and maintenance of positive behaviour change; monitoring of progress towards health goals; and assistance to access health and social care are provided through a combination of in-practice and telephone contacts.
+A sample goal chart with timelines used by the care team to provide tailored care according to individual patient risk and complexity of disease with an example of patients diagnosed with type 2 diabetes, hypertension and depression is shown in Figure 2.

 Furthermore, ongoing patient support are also supplemented through user-friendly online platform and a mobile application.
-“GoShare” is an intuitive online platform that enables digital sharing of evidence-based patient-relevant education materials in a user-friendly manner to achieve maximum impact.
+“GoShare” is an online web-based tool that enables digital sharing of evidence-based patient-relevant education materials.
 Patients’ access to the materials and understanding are regularly monitored and assessed through self-reported surveys.
-The care coordinators focus on low adherence to usage or understanding, so that issues can be resolved.
+The CCs focus on low adherence to usage or understanding, so that issues can be resolved.
 Furthermore, patients are also supported with a mobile application, called ‘MediTracker’, which links directly to the clinical records held at the practice, providing access to information such as current medications, pathology results, diagnoses and immunisation status .
 This is intended to encourage and empower patients to play an active role in their chronic disease care management.

 Patient Activation Measure 13 item version